cthackers/SublimeGoBuild/README.md

 This is a little plugin I've built for myself to help me working with Sublime Text 2 on GO projects.

-Note that this is build especially for Windows users

 ## How to install